Vanessa Bryant Names 4 LASD Deputies Accused Of Sharing Photos From Kobe Bryant Crash Site In Lawsuit

-LOS ANGELES (CBSLA) — A new lawsuit filed on behalf of Kobe Bryant’s widow, Vanessa Bryant, names the four Los Angeles County Sheriff’s Department deputies accused of sharing photos of the Calabasas crash site.
+LOS ANGELES (CBSLA) — An amended lawsuit filed on behalf of Kobe Bryant’s widow, Vanessa Bryant, names the four Los Angeles County Sheriff’s Department deputies accused of sharing photos of the Calabasas crash site.

-In a Wednesday Instagram post, Bryant posted a photo of the front page of the lawsuit that names Los Angeles County, the Los Angeles County Fire Department, the sheriff’s department and four deputies — Joey Cruz, Rafael Mejia, Michael Russell and Raul Versales — as defendants in the case.READ MORE: OC COVID-19 Hospitalizations Fall Below 200, Case Rates Continue Downward Trend
+In a Wednesday Instagram post, Bryant posted a photo of the front page of the lawsuit that names Los Angeles County, the Los Angeles County Fire Department, the sheriff’s department and four deputies — Joey Cruz, Rafael Mejia, Michael Russell and Raul Versales — as defendants in the case.READ MORE: Police: 2 Men Killed In Crash Into Garden Grove Pool Were Convicts With Catalytic Converter, Loaded Gun

 “According to the Sheriff’s Department’s subsequent investigatory report, one deputy in particular took between 25 and 100 photos of the crash scene on his personal cell phone, many of which had no conceivable investigatory purpose and were focused directly on the victims’ remains,” the suit states.